hezron-sketch/HCI-Eye-Mouse/README.md

-# Eye Controlled Mouse with StarWars
+# Eye Mouse with StarWars

 This project combines computer vision with gaming to create an interactive experience where users can control the mouse cursor using their eyes.
 Additionally, it includes a fun bee game built using Pygame, showcasing the capabilities of the eye-controlled mouse.